siminino/react-portal/README.md

 #### children : ReactElement
 The portal expects one child (`<Portal><Child ... /></Portal>`) that will be ported.

-### One of these two required
+### Optional

-#### isOpened : bool
+#### isOpen : bool
-*Renaming to `isOpen` is going to be released soon with the V4.*

 If true, the portal is open.
 If false, the portal is closed.
 It's up to you to take care of the closing (aka taking care of the state).
 Don't use this prop if you want to make your life easier.
 Use openByClickOn instead!

-#### openByClickOn : ReactElement
-The second way how to open the portal.
-This element will be rendered by the portal immediately with `onClick` handler that triggers portal opening. **How to close the portal then?** The portal provides its ported child with a callback `this.props.closePortal`.
-Or you can use built-in portal closing methods (closeOnEsc, ... more below).
-Notice that you don't have to deal with the open/close state (like when using the `isOpened` prop).

-### Optional

 #### closeOnEsc: bool
 If true, the portal can be closed by the key ESC.

 #### closeOnOutsideClick: bool
 If true, the portal can be closed by the outside mouse click.

-#### onOpen: func(DOMNode)
-This callback is called when the portal is opened and rendered (useful for animating the DOMNode).

-#### beforeClose: func(DOMNode, removeFromDOM)
-This callback is called when the closing event is triggered but it prevents normal removal from the DOM.
-So, you can do some DOMNode animation first and then call removeFromDOM() that removes the portal from DOM.

 #### onClose: func
 This callback is called when the portal closes and after beforeClose.